 If you are using LVM on your Linux, here are the steps to extend your LVM partition online without any data loss.

-Note: These commands must be run with root privilege.
+Note: These commands must be run with root or user with sudo privilege.

 1) Extend LVM using existing disk